joecullin/aoc2020/journal.md

 It was hard to un-see the elegance of the second one.
 I forced myself to re-type it after glancing at it, but mine is basically an exact copy of it.

 ---
+Added eslint and did some cleanup.
+To check all:

+`npm run lint`

+---
 ## Day 1